pravinpoudel/three.js-boilerplate/README.md

 Use the UI on top-right side and observe the change in one object into another.
 This is demo of hierarchial objects created in three.js.

+node modules and certificates is deliberately added in the repo !!!